the1lab/1lab/src/1Lab/Path.lagda.md

 ## Symmetry

-The involution `~_`{.Agda} on the interval type gives a way of inverting paths --- a proof that equality is symmetric.
+The involution `~_`{.Agda} on the interval type gives a way of inverting paths --- a proof that identification is symmetric.

 ```agda
 sym : ∀ {ℓ₁} {A : Type ℓ₁} {x y : A}